-Leaf miners are various species of insect larvae that burrow into the leaves of plants like clematis.
+Leaf miners are various insect larvae species that burrow into plants’ leaves, like clematis.
 These pests leave behind visible twisting trails on infested leaves.
 Get rid of leaf miners using biological control measures, horticultural oils, and insecticidal soap.

 9. Scale Insects

 Like aphids, scale insects suck sap from host plants.
 Scale insects have waxy shells and lay groups of white eggs underneath leaves.
 Scale insects also excrete a sticky substance called honeydew, which can cause sooty black mold.

 Biological controls, horticultural oils, and insecticidal soaps are usually enough to help you stay on top of a scale insect infestation.
 If your clematis is suffering from a large-scale insect infestation, use organic pesticides to eliminate the insects.